franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

+# 🏁 0.
+Start by cloning this repo

+In this notebook we will demonstrate how to set up the contents of this repo on your virtual machine, enabling us to predict interactions between microbial community members in the following markdown files.

 # 💲 Running the code

 In the following `.md` files, the dollar sign symbol within code chunks denotes lines of code that you should run in your terminal window, e.g.